Samuel Clemens High School

 Samuel Clemens High School is a public high school in Schertz, Texas, United States.
 It is operated by the Schertz-Cibolo-Universal City Independent School District, and classified as a 6A school by the UIL.

 For the 2021–2022 school year, the school was given a "B" by the Texas Education Agency.

 History

-The school is traces its origins back to the 1917 "Schertz High School", later called "Schertz-Cibolo High School".
+The school traces its origins back to the 1917 "Schertz High School", later called "Schertz-Cibolo High School".
 In 1961 the school district was established and in 1967 Universal City was annexed into the district, formally becoming SCUC ISD.
-A decision was made to rename the school, however all the band jackets and other uniforms featured the letters SC for "Schertz-Cibolo," and it would have proved cost prohibitive to change it.
+A decision was made to rename the school, however all the band jackets and other uniforms featured the letters SC for "Schertz-Cibolo", and it would have proved cost prohibitive to change it.
 A contest was held to name the school using those same initials of SC, and Samuel Clemens was the winner.
 Samuel Clemens is better known by the pen name Mark Twain.